cpputest/cpputest.github.io/mocking_manual.markdown

 mock().expectOneCall("productionCode");
 {% endhighlight %}

-The call to mock() return the global MockSupport (more about that later) on which we can record our expectations.
+The call to mock() returns the global MockSupport (more about that later) on which we can record our expectations.
 In this example, we'll call expectOneCall("productionCode") which... records an expectation for *one* call to a function called productionCode.

 The productionCode call is to show a call to whatever your real code is.
 The test ends with checking whether the expectations have been met.
 This is done with the: